Alicia Alonso: Vision problems

 After seeing the doctor for worsening vision problems, Alonso was diagnosed in 1941 with a detached retina and had surgery to correct the problem.
 Following the operation, she was ordered to have bed rest for 3 months so her eyes could completely heal.
 Unable to comply fully, Alonso practiced with her feet, pointing and stretching to "keep my feet alive", as she put it.
 When the bandages came off, she discovered the operation had not been completely successful.
 After a second surgery was performed, doctors concluded Alonso would never have peripheral vision.
 She consented to a third procedure in Havana but this time was ordered to have bed rest for an entire year.
 Her husband sat with her every day, using their fingers to teach her the great dancing roles of classical ballet.
 She recalled, "I danced in my mind.
 Blinded, motionless, flat on my back, I taught myself to dance Giselle."

 Finally allowed to leave her bed, dancing could still not be considered.
 Against doctor's orders, she went to the ballet studio down the street every day to practice.
 Just as her hope was returning, Alonso was injured when a hurricane shattered a door in her home, spraying glass splinters onto her head and face.
-Amazingly, her eyes were not injured.
+Her eyes were not injured.
 When her doctor saw this, he cleared Alonso to begin dancing, figuring if she could survive an explosion of glass, dancing could do no harm.